 What, so digital sucks now?

 No, no and no. Digital skills and expertise are a key part of any marketing campaign.
 As this report shows, digital is particularity useful for direct marketing campaigns where reaching an individual at the right time is crucial.
 It’s also one of the cheapest media buys, and it’s a key tool for granular targeted aimed at a niche audience.

 But clearly digital can’t do everything well.
 This shouldn’t even be slightly controversial.
 But as crazy as it sounds, in modern marketing the quickest way to get yourself dismissed as a luddite or a dinosaur is to suggest that digital might not be the answer to all your marketing prayers.

 There is a serious point here.
 If agencies are serious about being truly accountable to clients, there has to be an acceptance that digital has its downsides.
 Thus far, the evidence suggests that traditional media gives the best bang for your buck if you want to grow or promote a brand.
 If you need convincing of that, just ask yourself who invests the most in traditional advertising?

 This isn’t about saying traditional media is somehow superior to digital.
 But it is about recognising their relative strengths and weaknesses so you can make a more informed choice.

 What are the lessons for marketers and clients?

-If anything, my hope is that this report ends the debate about whether digital or traditional media “works best.”
-As KFC proved, a fully functioning advertising campaign in 2018 is about smart integration.
+I’m not holding my breath, but my hope is that we quickly move to a point where the debate about whether digital or traditional media “works best” is over.
+As KFC and other brands have proved, a fully functioning campaign in 2018 is about integration.

 Your business might do that by going mostly digital.
 But equally, you might be wise to do plenty of traditional advertising.
 In all likelihood, you’ll probably do a bit of both.
 The key here is to stay open to all the possibilities and working out what will get the job done.

-This report has proved once and for all, the future of marketing isn’t digital or traditional – it’s both.
-And that can only be a good thing.
+This report has proved once and for all, the future of marketing isn’t digital or traditional.
+It’s both.